Nyayic/Building-With-WordPress/cltmtc7tu000709jo25cubbw8.md

 * **Setting Visibility:** When creating a post or page, you have the option to set its visibility.
 The "Publish" option makes your content live on your website, while "Draft" allows you to save and edit before publishing.

 * **Sharing Your Website:** Promote your website on social media platforms, online communities, and relevant directories.
-There are also plugins to help you share your content easily across social media channels.
+There are also a number of plugins to help you share your content easily across social media channels.

 ### **Learning and Exploring More with WordPress**